 While a popular movie from decades ago declared that "Love means never having to say you're sorry," never apologizing in a relationship is a sure way to risk losing it.
+Saying you're sorry can acknowledge the hurt you might have caused, strengthen your relationship, and deepen your connection to another person.

 Benefits of Apologizing

-We may have learned about apologizing when we've hurt a friend—accidentally or otherwise.
 There are several important reasons why apologizing is necessary when social rules have been violated.
 Some of the good things that come from a sincere apology:

-• Apologizing helps repair relationships: By getting people talking again, an apology makes them feel comfortable with each other again.
+- Apologizing helps repair relationships: By getting people talking again, an apology makes them feel comfortable with each other again.
 It also helps convey the value that you place on the relationship.

-Relationships can be great sources of stress relief, but conflict can cause considerable stress, which takes a toll.
 Learning the art of apologizing effectively can significantly reduce the negative effects of conflict and relationship stress.
 Apologies help us put the conflict behind us and move on more easily.

-Many benefits come from forgiveness in terms of happiness and stress relief.
+Forgiveness has many benefits, including happiness and stress relief.
 Being adept at apologizing when appropriate can strengthen relationships, reduce conflict, and bring forgiveness.
 It can be hard, but it's well worth the effort.

-Why Apologizing Is Hard
+Why Apologizing Is *So* Hard

-Apologizing can be difficult for a variety of reasons.
 How people interpret the need for an apology can play a significant role:

-• Apologizing can create feelings of inadequacy: For some people, an apology often feels like an admission that they are inadequate—that, rather than having made a mistake, there is something inherently wrong with them.
+- Apologizing can create feelings of inadequacy: For some people, an apology often feels like an admission that they are inadequate—that, rather than having made a mistake, there is something inherently wrong with them.

-• Apologizing may imply guilt: Others believe that offering the first apology after an argument is an admission of guilt and responsibility for the entirety of a conflict that involved wrongs on the part of both parties; they think an apology from them will allow the other person to take no responsibility for their own part in the conflict.
+- Apologizing may imply guilt: Others believe that offering the first apology after an argument is an admission of guilt and responsibility for the entirety of a conflict that involved wrongs on the part of both parties; they think an apology from them will allow the other person to take no responsibility for their own part in the conflict.
 Sometimes an apology seems to call attention to a mistake that may have gone unnoticed.

 However, in the right circumstances, a well-delivered, appropriately sincere apology will generally avoid all of these issues, and will merely serve to usher in a resolution, reaffirm shared values, and restore positive feelings.
 You just have to know when and how to deliver your apology.